dunkelstern/osmgeocoder/README.md

     openaddr-collected-europe.zip
 ```

-When you have imported the data it will create some tables in your DB, `license` which contains the licenses of the imported data (the API will return the license attribution string with the data), `city` which is a foreign key target from `street` which in turn is a fk target to `house` which contains the imported data.
+When you have imported the data it will create some tables in your DB, `license` which contains the licenses of the imported data (the API will return the license attribution string with the data), `oa_city` which is a foreign key target from `oa_street` which in turn is a fk target to `oa_house` which contains the imported data.

 If you want to import more than one file, just do so, the tables will not be cleared between import runs, the indices will be dropped and rebuilt after the import though.
 Skip the `--optimize` flag for the imports and run an optimize only pass last to save some time.

 If you want to save even more time import with `--fast`, but be aware this leaves the DB without any indices or foreign key constraints, an optimize pass is required after importing with this flag!

 If you want to start over run the command with the `--clean-start` flag...
-Be careful, this destroys all data in the tables (the converted OSM data too!).
+Be careful, this destroys all openaddresses.io data in the tables.

 ## Optional support for libpostal